Jamesits/SheetSwitch/README.md

 # SheetSwitch

 Quickly switch worksheets in a sidebar for Excel.
+Handy for cases where you have a lot worksheets or worksheet names are really long.

 ![Screenshot 1](assets/screenshot-1@2x.png)